RichardOtter/Genealogy-scripts/README.md

 ### RM -Lump misc sources

 I started in TMG as splitting all sources.
 Now in RM, I am lumping the sources for which it makes sense to me.
 So far, Find_a_Grave, Census and Social Security SSDI, and all Ancestry collections.
 These scripts do that.
 They will need modification for your circumstances.
 These are not released and require Python development to run.

 ## Non Python

-### RM -SQL for creating useful groups

-As the name says, contains SQL that can be used by the GroupFromSQL utility.

-These are just SQL statements, not python scripts, so they won't be released as the scripts above.
-But they have been extensively tested.
-They don't modify the database, so little risk involved.

 ### RM -Maintenance SQL

 Consists of a SQL command file containing SQL updates that fix reoccurring problems in my database caused by user errors during data entry.
 There are parts of the script that are specific to my data entry practices.
 Read it before you run it.
 The Maintenance SQL has been run on my production database many times.

 ## NOTE-